xentixar/workflow-manager/README.md

 ![banner](./banner.svg)

-A powerful workflow management package for Laravel Filament that allows you to define and manage state transitions for your Laravel models.
+A powerful workflow management package for Laravel Filament that allows you to define and manage state transitions for your Laravel models using PHP enums.

 ## Overview

 Workflow Manager provides a simple yet flexible way to define and manage workflows in your Laravel Filament application.
 It allows you to:

-- Define workflow states for your models
+- Define workflow states for your models using PHP enums
-- Configure transitions between states
+- Configure transitions between states with validation
-- Visualize workflows with Mermaid.js diagrams
+- Visualize workflows with an intuitive admin interface
 - Control access to state transitions based on user roles
 - Add workflow management to any Laravel model
+- Support for role-based workflow management
+- Include parent state transitions (configurable)

 ## Requirements

-- PHP 8.0 or higher
+- PHP 8.1 or higher
-- Laravel 10.0 or higher
+- Laravel 11.0 or higher
-- Filament 3.0 or higher
+- Filament 4.0 or higher

 ## Installation